Make a Bow With Tails To Trim a Hat or Embellish a Garment

-Last week, in the post titled “Try Your Hand at Hat Trimming: Bows Without Tails” Threads shared designer John Koch’s technique for making a bow type he uses to embellish his glorious hats (featured in “Millinery Marvels” in issue no. 153).
+In the post “Try Your Hand at Hat Trimming: Bows Without Tails,” Threads shares designer John Koch’s technique for making a bow type he uses to embellish his glorious hats (featured in “Millinery Marvels,” Threads #153).

 This post features another bow-making technique John uses on his hats.
-Next week’s post will explain how to make realistic-looking features from fabric and wire.
+“How to Make Fabric Bows and Feathers for Hats” explains how to make realistic-looking features from fabric and wire.

-If you’d like to review John’s basic hat-making techniques, check out the post “How to Make a Hat Base.”
+If you’d like to review John’s basic hat-making techniques, check out “How to Make a Hat Base.”

 Make a bow with tails

-1 Decide on the finished bow dimensions and plan the fabric.
+1. Decide on the finished bow dimensions and plan the fabric.
 Cut fabric on the bias, double the height plus 1 inch for seam allowances, and three times the length plus 4 inches.
-For example: A 3- by 8-inch finished bow requires a 7- by 28-inch fabric piece.
+For example: A 3-inch by 8-inch finished bow requires a 7-inch by 28-inch fabric piece.

-3 Stitch around fabric and netting’s, ½ inch from the raw edges.
-Leave a 2- to 3-inch opening in one long edge’s center.
-Turn fabric and netting to right side.
+3. Stitch around fabric and netting, ½ inch from the raw edges.
+Leave a 2-inch to 3-inch opening in one long edge’s center.
+Turn fabric and netting to the right side.
 Push out the corners.

-4 Mark the bow’s middle with a pin.
+4. Mark the bow’s middle with a pin.
 Fold in half.
 Measure one half of the bow’s finished width from the pin and mark.
-Sew from top to bottom at this mark.
+Sew from the top to the bottom at this mark.

-5 Open out the bow and tails, aligning the center pin and seam line.
-Remove pin.
+5. Open out the bow and tails, aligning the center pin and seamline.
+Remove the pin.
 Pleat the bow, and stitch through the center to secure.

-Next week: Make realistic feathers from fabric and wire
+Find out more: Make realistic feathers from fabric and wire.

 Learn how to make a fabric bow with angled tails by following John Koch's instructions.